matthieucabos/Python-Scripts/README.md

  # Release : WIP

 You can find four sub repertories containing respectively :
-  * Png/Jpeg crypter algorithm Using The cmatrix Library
+  * Picture and Video Crypter algorithm Using The cmatrix Library
   * Find and replace algorithm to write and replace parts of code in a full developpement-project
   * A Maths library containing redefined library : complex arithmetic, equation resolution, a 3D vectorial lib and various utility scripts to finish/adapt to your work.
   * My Work In Progress repertory containing an hybryd data structure called SkipTree, an unfinished json parser and various basics functions.